 Across its various programs, the SBA defines majority ownership and control to mean that at least 51% of the ownership interests in an entity (regardless of its legal structure) are held by a single individual or entity.

-3. How is "fixed seating" being defined?
+3. How is "fixed seating" being defined as a requirement for museums and movie theatre operators?

 Fixed seating is seating permanently fixed to the floor or ground, per the Economic Aid Act.

 4. How is "regular programming" being defined?